Basswood has grown in popularity since it’s easy to work with and a good and solid choice for different wooden pieces.

 Ideal Stain for Basswood

 Basswood can be difficult to stain, and thus, you should think it over and decide on the ideal stain for Basswood.
-So, here are the ideal stains you can use on Basswood:
+So, here are the ideal stains that I recommend on Basswood:

 1. General Finishes Oil-Based Gel Stain